lollounicam/Codice-Fiscale-/README.md

 # Codice-Fiscale-
-A simply python app that generate you personal CF
+A simply python app that generate your personal CF